Generalizable data-driven turbulence closure modeling on unstructured grids with differentiable physics: Introduction

 There has been significant interest in using DNNs for turbulence modeling in the past few years \cite{Beck2021,Duraisamy2019,Pandey2020}.
 Given their extensive use in engineering disciplines, RANS models have received considerable attention.
 ML has been used to identify uncertain model predictions \cite{Ling2015}, to augment existing turbulence models \cite{Singh2017,Wu2018, heo2024simulation}, and to correct discrepancies in the Reynolds stress with respect to high-fidelity simulations \cite{Ling2016,Jiang2021}.
-DNNs have also been used in LES, for predicting the sub-grid scale stress that encompasses the effect of unresolved scales on the resolved scales \cite{Zhou2019,Maulik2018,Stoffer2021,Wang2018}.
-Common in DNN-based modeling approaches for sub-grid scale closure is the use of multi-layer perceptron architectures, which predict the closure term locally using resolved quantities.
-However, non-local models such as CNNs have also been explored, showing improvement over these simpler architectures \cite{Guan2022,Subel2023}.
-Turbulence modeling with ML has often taken an \textit{a-priori} approach to learning, which means the closure models are trained prior to integration within a PDE solution scheme.
+DNNs have also been used in LES, for predicting the subgrid-scale stress that encompasses the effect of unresolved scales on the resolved scales \cite{Zhou2019,Maulik2018,Stoffer2021,Wang2018}.
+Common in DNN-based modeling approaches for subgrid-scale closure is the use of multi-layer perceptron architectures, which predict the closure term locally using resolved quantities.
+However, non-local models such as CNNs, GNNs and Fourier Neural Operators (FNOs) have also been explored, showing improvement over these simpler architectures \cite{Guan2022,Subel2023, quattromini2024graph, kurz2025harnessing, shankar2025differentiable}.

+{From the perspective of LES, there are two pathways to building a closure model using data-driven techniques.
+The first is the so-called \textit{a-priori} learning approach, where the closure models are trained prior to integration within a partial differential equation (PDE) solution scheme.
 This requires supervised data for training that must come from, typically, DNS of a ground truth flow configuration.
 Furthermore, performance in an \textit{a-posteriori} setting is not guaranteed by good \textit{a-priori} performance, as the solver introduces new artifacts, such as numerical errors and temporal effects, that cannot be captured during training \cite{Maulik2018}.
 Even worse, solutions from turbulence modeling can become unstable, and these issues may arise despite achieving low \textit{a-priori} errors, which is due to a problem called model-data inconsistency \cite{sanderse2024review}.
-These disadvantages have thus generally curbed the applicability of these approaches to modeling more canonical flows, where DNS is feasible.
-The reader is directed to \cite{sanderse2024review} for a recent review on closure modeling using ML.
+These disadvantages have thus generally restricted the applicability of these approaches to modeling more canonical flows, where DNS is feasible to obtain.}